 Slade and Baker Vision specializes in helping patients “See Young Again” by providing them with a full range of vision without the need for glasses or contact lenses.
-This can be accomplished with Blended Vision LASIK, the Raindrop Corneal Inlay, or with Refractive Lens Exchange using one of the Advanced Technology lens implants.
+This can be accomplished with Blended Vision LASIK or with Refractive Lens Exchange using one of the Advanced Technology lens implants.
 Which of these procedures is best for you depends on several factors, including your age, the health of your cornea and the natural lens inside the eye, and your lifestyle preferences.
 An individual consultation is necessary to determine which procedure is best for you.

 People with normal vision when they were young could easily shift their focus from near objects to distant objects, seeing clearly at all distances.
 But around the age of 40 – 45, the lens inside the eye begins to lose its ability to change focus and most people become dependent on reading glasses or bi-focal lenses to see close objects.
 This condition is called presbyopia.

 One of the Near Vision procedures we perform is called Blended Vision.
 With Blended Vision, one eye is usually treated for clear distance vision while the other eye is treated for clear near vision.
 The visual cortex of the brain learns to only pay attention to the image that it wants to see in focus and ignore the image that is not in clear focus.
 Most people who have blended vision are able to see well enough at all distances to do things at any age without corrective lenses.
 You may be using this now with contact lenses.
 Most patients do very well with blended vision.